InspiryThemes/realhomes-docs/docs/single-property-elementor-ultra.md

-# Setup Single Property Page with Elementor in Ultra
+## Setup Single Property Page with Elementor in Ultra

-Version 4.1.0 of RealHomes introduced Elementor-based Single Property support in Ultra Design.
-You can import the pre-designed single property template or design your own using the following steps:
+Version 4.1.0 of RealHomes introduced Elementor-based Single Property support in the Ultra design.
+You can either import a pre-designed layout or design your own.

+---

-## **Import & Setup Pre-Designed Single Property Layout**
+### ✅ Import & Setup Pre-Designed Single Property Layout

-1. Go to **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.
+1. Navigate to **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.
-2. Select **Elementor Single Property Template** and **Sample Property ID For Elementor Editor** in this Customizer section.
-In **Sample Property ID for Elementor Editor** you must type in the **Post ID** of the desired property you like to display while editing in Elementor.
+2. Enable the **Elementor Single Property Template** option.
+3. In the **Sample Property ID for Elementor Editor** field, enter the **Post ID** of a published property that you’d like to use as a preview within the Elementor editor.
-3. This will allow you to design or customize your own or existing single property layout in Elementor.
+   You can find the Property ID in the WordPress Dashboard under **Properties → All Properties** (hover over a property title to see the ID).

+📌 *Note: Some RealHomes widgets are dynamic and may not render inside the Elementor editor.
+To see a full preview, save your changes and view the property on the frontend.*

-To learn more, download the <a href="https://realhomes.io/documentation/ultra-assets.zip">Ultra Assets</a> zip package and check out this helpful video to import the pre-designed single property layout:
+📥 Download the <a href="https://realhomes.io/documentation/ultra-assets.zip">Ultra Assets</a> zip package for import files.

+📺 Watch the video guide below for the full setup process:
-<iframe width="100%" height="500" src="https://www.youtube.com/embed/VUvC9TvynpA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="100%" height="500" src="https://www.youtube.com/embed/VUvC9TvynpA" title="Ultra Single Property Template" frameborder="0" allowfullscreen></iframe>

-## **Design your own Single Property Layout**

-To design the single property layout in Ultra using Elementor, check out the following video:
+---

+### ✏️ Design Your Own Single Property Layout

+Use RealHomes Elementor Widgets to create your own layout from scratch.
+Here’s a guide to help:

-<iframe width="100%" height="500" src="https://www.youtube.com/embed/T3NZlWMbNDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+📺 <iframe width="100%" height="500" src="https://www.youtube.com/embed/T3NZlWMbNDM" title="Design Single Property Layout" frameborder="0" allowfullscreen></iframe>